PostgreSQL (10)

 PgHero

-We are running it in production and some immediate value has been helping clarify unused and duplicate indexes we can remove.
+We’re running it in production and saw immediate value in identifying unused and duplicate indexes to remove.

 Fix Typo PR #384